RituPande/ritupande.github.io/_posts/2021-04-04-Introduction-to-Statistical-Learning-Theory.md

 ---
 layout: post
-title: Understanding Optimization in Machine Learning
+title: Introduction to Statistical Learning Theory
 ---
 Supervised machine learning techniques are used to solve problems which cannot be framed as closed-form equations.
 These techniques aim to find a ***decision function*** that best fits data points consisting of inputs and the corresponding outputs generated empirically, called training data.
 The process involves:
 - Choosing candidate functions amongst which a decision function shall be chosen.
 - Evaluating the candidate functions to choose a decision function amongst them which best fit the training data and also generalize well when evaluated against test data that is collected from the same I.I.D as the ***training data***.

-## Statistical Learning Theory Framework
+Statistical learning theory helps us ditermine the size of the set of candidate decision functions to be evaluated, and the benchmarks to be used to evaluate them, for a given supervised machine learning problem.
+It also helps us understand the role played by optimization techniques in this process and how to choose the most appropriate ones for a given problem.

-To understand the criteria used to determine the size of the set containing candidate functions and to evaluate them we shall make use of statistical learning theory.
-It shall also help us understand the role played by optimization techniques in this process and how to choose the most appropriate ones for a given problem.
+## Statistical Learning Framework

-Let us formally define decision function, its inputs, outputs and target:
+This section defines and explains the important terms in statistical learning theory to build a framework to be used to understand evaluation of candidate decision functions and the optimzation algorithms to be used in supervised machine learning.

 **Input-space:** The set of all possible inputs to a decision function represented as X
 **Action-space:** The set of all possible outputs of a decision function represented as A
 **Outcome-space:** The set of possible outcomes, also called labels or targets, that a decision function is trying to predict, represented as Y